Ver en Español

 • Manage stress

-Having high cholesterol is fairly common, so there are no restrictions on giving blood, even if you take medication to control it.
 Donors have ‘Shared Their Story’ with us of having given blood and discovered they had extremely high cholesterol levels that they did not know they had.

 They wrote to thank us for helping to save their own lives when they went to help others.
-That is one more reason OneBlood encourages eligible donors to give blood regularly as part of a healthy lifestyle, because it is a simple way to monitor your cholesterol level.
+That is one more reason OneBlood encourages eligible donors to give blood regularly as part of a healthy lifestyle because it is a simple way to monitor your cholesterol level. .

-All Blogs
+Related Blogs